-There are numerous reasons why the entire amount on deposit in any subaccount of the Acquisition Account for a particular Series of Bonds (including for the 2018 Series C Bonds) may not be used to acquire, or to reimburse the Authority for its costs of acquiring, Mortgage Loans in accordance with the Indenture.
+There are numerous reasons why the entire amount on deposit in any subaccount of the Acquisition Account for a particular Series of Bonds may not be used to acquire, or to reimburse the Authority for its costs of acquiring, Mortgage Loans in accordance with the Indenture.
 One of the principal factors in originating real estate loans is the availability of funds to make such loans at interest rates and on other terms that prospective borrowers can afford.
 The Authority has determined that there is at the present time a shortage of funds in the State to make such loans on terms competitive with those terms specified for the Mortgage Loans.
 This condition could change during the origination period for the Mortgage Loans.
 For example, prevailing interest rates for conventional mortgages in the State could decrease and make the Mortgage Loans less attractive to potential Applicants.
-See "PART II- COLORADO HOUSING AND FINANCE AUTHORITY-Programs to Date-Single Family Mortgage Program."
-See also "PART I-CERTAIN PROGRAM ASSUMPTIONS-Characteristics of 2018C GNMA MBS" and "-2018C Second Mortgage Loans."
+See "PART II-COLORADO HOUSING AND FINANCE AUTHORITY-Programs to Date-Single Family Mortgage Program."
 The Authority has taken reservations for mortgage loans which may, if closed, be acquired using proceeds of Bonds in the Acquisition Account.
 However, other issuers may issue bonds and make funds available on terms competitive with those terms specified for the Mortgage Loans.

-In the event that sufficient Mortgage Loans have not been originated and acquired so that the costs of such Mortgage Loans do not equal the amounts in a particular subaccount of the Acquisition Account, such amounts in the Acquisition Account which cannot be used to acquire, or to reimburse the Authority for its costs of acquiring, Mortgage Loans as certified by the Authority may be used to redeem Bonds in the Related Series and, in the case of the 2018 Series C Bonds, as described in Part I.
+In the event that sufficient Mortgage Loans have not been originated and acquired so that the costs of such Mortgage Loans do not equal the amounts in a particular subaccount of the Acquisition Account, such amounts in the Acquisition Account which cannot be used to acquire, or to reimburse the Authority for its costs of acquiring, Mortgage Loans as certified by the Authority may be used to redeem Bonds in the Related Series.